ionutbalutoiu/web_crawler/README.md

 ## Limitations / Trade-offs

-These are some of the current limitations of the web crawler implementations:
+Here are some of the current limitations of the web crawler implementations:

 1. The web crawler spawns a goroutine for each URL it discovers (up to the specified depth).
 This can result in a high number of goroutines being created, leading to significant resource consumption.
    1. A more elegant solution would be to use a worker pool to limit the number of concurrent goroutines, though this would require additional implementation time.